lucidrains/mixture-of-attention/README.md

 In my opinion, the CoLT5 paper basically demonstrates mixture of attention already for 2 experts.
 This just has to be generalized to greater than 2 experts, and for autoregressive case.
 Local attention branch would just be a special case of one expert with fixed routing.
 If I route only half the tokens, that would lead to a savings of 4x.
 If I can show even ~4 experts being better than 1 attention, that should be a win.

+## Appreciation

+- <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research

 ## Install

 ```bash